 The phone is in standby mode and is ready for use when the name of the service provider appears on the display.
+If you now close the keypad, the phone remains in standby mode.

-Press and hold the On/Off/End key to return to standby mode from any situation.
+Press and hold the On/Off/End key 1 to return to standby mode from any situation.